TexZK/YM7128B_emu/README.md

     that of an actual chip.
 Algorithms are fast to compute, but resampling still has a significant impact on performance.

-- **Ideal**: it represents an ideal implementation of the algorothms.
+- **Ideal**: it represents an ideal implementation of the algorithms.
 Arithmetics are in floating point, there are no saturations, and no sample rate conversions, not even at the output stage.
 Algorithms are fast, despite the loss in accuracy with respect to an actual chip.